 To date, consumer preferences and price points for specialty beef have not been systematically tested for their effects on farm profits, particularly cow-calf profits.
 Valid and reliable consumer research will require adequate sample sizes for both cattle and consumers.

 We intend to seek funding for this research once we have secured an adequate supply of local beef.
-In other words, the first step toward marketing cattle under our own brand is to work with Omaha area cow-calf producers, feeders and meat packers who already market various types of specialty beef under their brands.
+In other words, the first step toward marketing cattle under our own brand is to work with Omaha and Kansas City area cow-calf producers, feeders and meat packers who already market various types of specialty beef under their brands.

 Short Term Goals